symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``''``

 This determines the domain to set in the session cookie.
-By default, it's blank, meaning the host name of the server which generated the cookie according to the cookie specification.
+By default, it is blank, meaning the host name of the server which generated the cookie according to the cookie specification.